Bol d'Or 2021 - 16-19/09/2021

 The Paul Ricard HTTT (High Tech Test Track), as it is now known, once again hosted an international motorcycle racing championship in 2015 with the return of the Bol d’Or round of the FIM EWC.

-The Bol d’Or, which is taking place for the 81st time in 2017, has been held at different circuits over the years.
+The Bol d’Or has been held at different circuits over the years.
 Initially a road race when it was created in 1922, it later moved to various purpose-built circuits – Montlhéry, Le Mans, Paul Ricard and Nevers Magny-Cours – before returning to Castellet and the Paul Ricard circuit in 2015.

 Landmark dates of the Paul Ricard circuit